On this page

-In this year’s statistics release we've provided a textual description of the collection methods for the data contained in the Microsoft Excel (XLSX) files at the end of the page, together with information on what is covered by each of the different files.
+In this year’s statistics release we've provided a textual description of the collection methods for the data contained in the Microsoft Excel (XLS) files at the end of this page, together with information on what is covered by each of the different files.

 You can view and download the files in data tables.

 - The total number of schemes with 2 or more DC members continues to decline.
 Last year scheme numbers reduced by 2.5%, this year they reduced by 3.5%.

 - The total number of schemes with 12 or more DC members also declined, by 4%, from 3,080 to 2,950.